w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 The WoT consolidates IoT metadata in WoT Thing Descriptions to foster interoperability in two ways:
-* First, by enabling and enhancing machine-to-machine communication, as devices can read WoT Thing Descriptions and use the information contained in them to automatically adapt to details of a particular protocol, using the interaction/protocol binding abstraction.
+1. By enabling and enhancing machine-to-machine communication, as devices can read WoT Thing Descriptions and use the information contained in them to automatically adapt to details of a particular protocol, using the interaction/protocol binding abstraction.
-* Second, by serving as a common, uniform format for developers to document and retrieve all details necessary to access an IoT service and make use of that service's data.
+2. By serving as a common, uniform format for developers to document and retrieve all details necessary to access an IoT service and make use of that service's data.

 To better support semantic interoperability, WoT Thing Descriptions may optionally make use of domain-specific vocabularies,